tsedio/example-ts-express-decorator/example-basic/readme.md

-# TsExpressDecorators - Basics usages
+# Ts.ED - Basics usages

 Here an example to configure your server and how to create your first controller.

-See [TsExpressDecorators](https://github.com/Romakita/ts-express-decorators) project for more information.
+See [Ts.ED](https://romakita.github.io/ts-express-decorators) project for more information.

 ## Install